Dootmaan/Point-Unet/readme.md

 # Point-Unet

+## Update 2021/12/4

+The official code is realeased today.
+Please check [here](https://github.com/VinAIResearch/Point-Unet) to learn more.
+The official code is based on TensorFlow and I will modify this PyTorch implementation accordingly.
+Currently this repo is **depreciated** because of the poor performance.
+Please use the official code for your project.

+I will update the code after achieve a similar result with PyTorch.

 ## Update 2021/12/1

 With Adam8bit, the model finally reaches a 0.66 dice.
 However, for a task using T2 as input and WT as label, the saliency attention network can already achieve a 0.815 DSC.
 The official code is still unavailable so i'll keep working on this project.